Gyne

 The gyne (/'gain/, from Greek γυνή, "woman") is the primary reproductive female caste of social insects (especially ants, wasps, and bees of order Hymenoptera, as well as termites).
 Gynes are those destined to become queens, whereas female workers are typically barren and cannot become queens.
 Having a queen is what makes a "queenright" hive, nest, or colony of eusocial insects.
 A colony with multiple queens is said to be a polygyne form, whereas one with only one is a monogyne form.

+The ancient Greek origin of gyne meant a woman who had given birth to at least one child.